Update-Free On-Policy Steering via Verifiers: Related Work

 \subsection{Data Curation}

-Another line of work within self-improvement looks into the problem of data quality and proposes ways to collect higher quality data for training better policies.
-Notable works are SEIL~\cite{jia2022seil} where expert trajectories are augmented with new simulated transitions alongside with an equivariant model exploiting symmetries in $SO(2)$, SART~\cite{oh2025self} which leverages a single demonstration with precision-boundary annotations followed by robot self-augmentation within these boundaries, and finally Demo-SCORE~\cite{chen2025curating} which trains a classifier on success and failure rollouts and subsequently uses that to filter the base dataset for robust strategies resulting in a better performant retrained policy.
-Our work is closest to the last with our main difference being that we do not retrain the base policy but instead directly guide it to choose higher value actions at test time.
+Another angle to address policy improvement is collecting or selecting higher quality data.
+For example, SEIL~\cite{jia2022seil} proposes augmenting expert trajectories with new simulated transitions using an equivariant model that explots symmetries in $SO(2)$.
+SART~\cite{oh2025self} leverages a single demonstration with precision-boundary annotations followed by robot self-augmentation within these boundaries.
+Demo-SCORE~\cite{chen2025curating} proposes training a classifier on success and failure rollouts and subsequently using it to filter the base dataset for robust behavior.
+Our work is similar in spirit to DEMO-Score, however, UF-OPS avoids retraining the policy and instead uses the classifier to choose higher value actions at test time.